 “We join the Reconciling Ministries Network as a Reconciling Congregation.
 We welcome people of all sexual orientations and gender identities to participate fully in the worship, life, ministry, membership, and leadership of Briensburg United Methodist Church.”
 Unanimous Single Governance Board vote on March 3, 2019.

-We are asking everyone connected with the ministries of Briensburg UMC including online, study groups, Scouting, active and inactive membership, and any other programs to please join the RMN as a “Reconciling United Methodist” and notify us by text, phone call, or email to firstname.lastname@example.org when you have done so.
+We invite everyone who wants to be a part of the Reconciling Ministries Network to join the RMN as a “Reconciling United Methodist” and notify us by text, phone call, or email to email@example.com when you have done so.
 Cards are also available in the church vestibule.

 Statement of Inclusion